Puppet-Finland/puppet-rsnapshot/README.md

 The IP address is added to SSH authorized_keys options, so that the given key is only valid if the connection comes from the given host.

+Finally run "rsnapshot daily" or such manually, and accept the SSH keys as needed.
+Later this manual procedure should be replaced with exported SSH host keys (sshkey type) that are collected on the rsnapshot host.

 For more details on module usage refer to these source files:

 * [Class: rsnapshot](manifests/init.pp)